American Chamber of Commerce in the People's Republic of China

 AmCham China is the only officially recognized chamber of commerce representing American businesses in mainland China.
-AmCham China has more than 50 industry- and issue-specific forums and committees.
+They have more than 50 industry- and issue-specific forums and committees.
 These working groups serve as a platform for the American business community and other organizations in China to foster understanding, share information, pursue common interests, promote trade and investment, and strengthen cooperation.

 In December 2020, AmCham China stirred controversy and criticism by hosting Wang Chen, a U.S. sanctioned member of the Chinese Communist Party (CCP), at its annual appreciation dinner.

 History

 The first American Chamber of Commerce in Beijing (then Peking) was established in 1919, with eight founding member companies, including Standard Oil.
 The organization disbanded when war broke out, and the chamber did not reform until 1981.
 AmCham China was formally registered with the Ministry of Civil Affairs in 1991.
 As a non-partisan, not-for-profit organization dedicated to supporting and promoting the business success of its members, AmCham China is not affiliated with any branch of government.